Metro Catholic Conference: Rivalries

 Traditionally, a big rivalry in the MCC was between SLUH and CBC, which until CBC's move in 2003 saw the schools located three and a half miles apart from each other (SLUH on Oakland Avenue in the Kings Oak neighborhood of St. Louis City, CBC on Clayton Road in the neighboring suburb of Clayton).
+When the two teams played at SLUH its was called the Onslaught on Oakland, and when they played at CBC it was called the Clash on Clayton.
 Until the stadium's remodeling into a baseball-only park, the schools would play their annual football contest at Busch Memorial Stadium, joined in latter years by another rivalry: Chaminade–Vianney, the two Marianist schools in the league.
 Similarly, SLUH maintained a rivalry with its fellow Jesuit institution, De Smet.